 Senior Leadership Team

-Trevor is the Executive Head for James Marks Academy Trust, including Roman Fields Academy soon to be joined by the James Marks Academy.
-He has over 23 years in Education in a variety of roles, including over 7 years at Roman Fields.
+Trevor is the Executive Head for James Marks Academy Trust, including the Roman Fields Academy, Forest House and from Sept 2023 the James Marks Academy.
+He has over 25 years in Education in a variety of roles, including almost 10 years at Roman Fields, as Headteacher.
 He has led Roman Fields to being rated Outstanding by Ofsted and winning the NAS 2018 Excellence award.

 Prior to working in education, he was a Project Manager in the construction industry.
 He has experience in leadership, finance, SEND, strategic planning and delivery.